 Not only were we fully using our imaginations that week, but we bonded by having that time to get to know each other and tell fun stories.

-Get a large box dedicated to “odds and ends.”
+Have small cardboard boxes dedicated to “odds and ends.”
 Put all types of paper, scissors, material, beads, glue, ribbons, pipe cleaners, paints, stickers and anything else you can find in the box.

 Some of the things your children can make are:

-2) Kindness rocks.
+2) Kindness rocks

 Encouraging your children to paint rocks and hide them for others to find is such a great way to teach kids to do simple nice things for others.